markmoxon/elite-source-code-6502-second-processor/README.md

-# Source code for Tube Elite on the BBC Micro
+# Source code for Elite on the BBC Micro with a 6502 Second Processor

-This repository contains the original source code for Elite on the BBC Micro with a 6502 second processor ("Tube Elite").
+This repository contains the original source code for Elite on the BBC Micro with a 6502 Second Processor (also known as "6502SP Elite" or "Tube Elite").

 It is a companion to the repository containing the [tape version of Elite](https://github.com/markmoxon/elite-beebasm) and its [accompanying website](https://www.bbcelite.com).